jeffw16/iterator-jp/README.md

 # iterator-jp
-An implementation of PHP's iterator using Java principles.
+An implementation of Java's ListIterator in PHP.